clastix/kamaji-console/README.md

     helm repo update
     helm install console clastix/kamaji-console -n kamaji-system --create-namespace

+## Application Delivery

+Application Delivery with Kamaji is achieved with [Project Sveltos](https://projectsveltos.github.io/sveltos/).

+The menu item will connect directly to the Project Sveltos [Dashboard](https://github.com/projectsveltos/dashboard) when the following environment variables are set:

+- `SVELTOS_NAMESPACE`: Kubernetes Namespace where the Project Sveltos Dashboard has been installed
+- `SVELTOS_SECRET_NAME`: Kubernetes Secret name of the Project Sveltos Dashboard token
+- `SVELTOS_URL`: FQDN of the Project Sveltos Dashboard to access

+> When all these data is provided, Kamaji Console will redirect the user directly to the Project Sveltos Dashboard,
+> without the need for typing manually the required token.

 ## Development

 Create a `.env` file with the information contained in [.env.example](.env.example)